Torque Sensor - The 2026 Ultimate Guide | GALOCE

 Types of Torque Sensors

-In several types, each suited to different applications.
+Torque sensors come in several types, each suited to different applications.
 The primary distinction is between static and dynamic sensors, but they can also be categorized by their working principle, such as strain gauge-based, optical, capacitive, or piezoelectric sensors.
 Let’s explore the most common types:

 1. Strain Gauge Torque Sensors

 Strain gauge torque sensors are the most widely used type due to their high accuracy, reliability, and versatility.
 They work by attaching thin, flexible strain gauges to a torque-sensitive element (often a metal shaft or beam) that deforms under torque.
+For demanding applications, a rotary torque sensor with strain gauge technology delivers exceptional linearity and long-term stability.
+GALOCE’s GTS208 dynamic torque sensor utilizes this proven technology with a non-contact design to prevent wear and ensure high precision.

 How Strain Gauges Work: